SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I (re)start the UEFI BIOS POST sequence.

 * After booting into the USB thumb drive, I use CloneZilla to create an image of each stage of my installation process.
 Just in case.
 Although nothing EVER goes wrong.
+Right?

 * I use CloneZilla to create an image of the distribution called <mark>[date]-img-work-ubuntu</mark>.